top of page

 Rachel (fictional)

-James, Apostle James the Great
+James (biblical name) Apostle James the Great

-James (1st bishop of Jerusalem)
+James (biblical name, 1st bishop of Jerusalem)

 Naomi (fictional)

-Joseph
+Joseph (biblical name)

-Jude
+Jude (biblical name)

 Sarah (fictional)

-Anna
+Anna (fictional)

-Simon
+Simon (biblical name)

 Sarah (fictional)

-James the Less (a young apostle)
+James the Less (biblical name, a young apostle)

-Joses
+Joses (biblical name)

-Janis
+Janis (fictional)

-Simon (2nd bishop of Jerusalem)
+Simon (historic traditional name 2nd bishop of Jerusalem)

 Summary

-My novel follows the view that Maria remained a virgin only until Jesus was born and that Jesus’s siblings were children of Maria (Maria and Mara each have a son named James).
+My novel follows the view that Maria remained a virgin only until Jesus was born and that Jesus’s siblings were children of Maria and Joseph (Maria and Mara each have a son named James).
 My novels reflect that Jesus’s siblings did not believe in Jesus during his ministry (John 7:5) but believed after the resurrection (Acts 1:14).
 Since early historians Hegesippus and Eusebius state Clopas was a brother of Joseph, my novel portrays Mara as the wife of Clopas and sister-in-law to Maria.

 In Forgotten Followers from Broken to Bold, I show Clopas and Mary with four children, Jamie (who became the apostle James the Less), Joses, Janis, and Simeon (who traditionally became the 2nd bishop of Jerusalem).
 James the Less, son of Alphaeus (another name for Clopas), is one of the twelve disciples (Matthew 10:3, Mark 3:18, Luke 6:15, Acts 1:13).
 In traditional art, only James the Less and John, son of Zebedee, are depicted without a beard, as they are the youngest apostles.
 My novel shows these two as teenagers, having become men at about age 13.
-Jesus’ aunt and uncle, Mary and Clopas, may well have become a husband-and-wife team of travelling missionaries.
+Jesus’ aunt and uncle, Mary and Clopas, may have become a husband-and-wife team of travelling missionaries.

 Elaine Ricker Kelly Author is empowering women with Christian fiction about women in the Bible and early church and Christian blogs about women in leadership, church history and doctrine.
 Her books include: